anas-ivs/ESPHome-Water-Meter/README.md

 Currently exploring a few ideas:

-- 3d printing adapter to current valve handle - drive rotation by coupling to servo with the right torque value.
+- 3d printing adapter to current valve handle - drive rotation by coupling it to servo with the enough torque value.
 3d model for adapter can try to learn and scan using XboxOne camera.
 - Explore linear actuators?
 Current automatic window openers driven by chain can bend at angle - but can it still bend at 180?
 Want to explore
 - Ingress protection would need to built in as well.